AlexMelov/FullStackApp/README.md

 # FullstackApp

-> Simple todo application created in Express, MongoDb and React for posting sending and deleting todos.
+> Simple todo application created in Express, MongoDb and Angular for posting sending and deleting todos.

 ## Installation